ethereum-optimism/optimism/specs/rollup-node.md

 - [The Deposited Transaction Type](deposits.md#the-deposited-transaction-type)
 - [User-Deposited Transactions](deposits.md#user-deposited-transactions)

+### Deriving all Payload Attributes of a sequencing window

+A sequencing window is derived into a variable number of L2 blocks, defined by a range of timestamps:

+- Starting at `min_l2_timestamp`, as defined in the batch filtering.
+- Up to and including
+  `new_head_l2_timestamp = max(highest_valid_batch_timestamp, next_l1_timestamp - l2_block_time, min_l2_timestamp)`
+  - `highest_valid_batch_timestamp = max(batch.timestamp for batch in filtered_batches)`,
+    or `0` if no there are no `filtered_batches`.
+  - `next_l1_timestamp` is the timestamp of the next L1 block.

+The L2 chain is extended to `new_head_l2_timestamp`, has a fixed block time, and no more than one batch per block.
+This means that every `l2_block_time` that has no batch is interpreted as one with an empty sequenced transaction-list, thus construing a L2 block that only contains deposit transaction(s).

-### Building the Payload Attributes
+#### Building individual Payload Attributes

-[payload attributes]: #building-the-payload-attributes
+[payload attributes]: #building-individual-payload-attributes

-From the data read from L1 and the encoded transactions, the rollup node constructs the [payload attributes][g-payload-attr] as an [expanded version][expanded-payload] of the [`PayloadAttributesV1`] object, which includes an additional `transactions` field.
+From timestamped transaction lists derived from the sequencing window, the rollup node constructs [payload attributes][g-payload-attr] as an [expanded version][expanded-payload] of the [`PayloadAttributesV1`] object, which includes additional `transactions` and `noTxPool` fields.

-The object's properties must be set as follows:
+Each of the timestamped transaction lists translates to a `PayloadAttributesV1` as follows:

-- `timestamp` is set to the timestamp of the L1 block.
+- `timestamp` is set to the timestamp of the L2 block.
-- `random` is set to the *random* L1 block attribute
+- `random` is set to the *random* `execution_payload.prev_randao` L1 block attribute
 - `suggestedFeeRecipient` is set to an address determined by the system
-- `transactions` is an array of the derived transactions: deposited transactions and sequenced transactions.
+- `transactions` is the array of the derived transactions: deposited transactions and sequenced transactions.
   All encoded with [EIP-2718].
-Sequenced transactions must exclude any Deposit-type transactions.
+- `noTxPool` is set to `true`, to use the exact above `transactions` list when constructing the block.

 [expanded-payload]: exec-engine.md#extended-payloadattributesv1
 [`PayloadAttributesV1`]: https://github.com/ethereum/execution-apis/blob/main/src/engine/specification.md#payloadattributesv1